 Introduction

-This comprehensive guide explores various project management methodologies, including:
+This comprehensive guide will look at the most relevant project management methodologies, including:

 - Traditional approaches like waterfall